Trent University Profile

-The Trent/Fleming School of Nursing offers you an integrated, collaborative four-year program leading to a Bachelor of Science in Nursing (BScN) degree.
+The Trent/Fleming School of Nursing offers you an integrated, collaborative 4-year program leading to a Bachelor of Science in Nursing (BScN) degree.
 The program exposes you to the various contexts within which nursing care is delivered in today’s world.
-Within the program, you can also choose to develop a specific focus in areas such as Indigenous health issues, women’s health issues, and geriatric nursing.
+Within the program, you can also choose to develop a specific focus in areas such as Indigenous health issues, women’s health issues and geriatric nursing.

-The Sciences at Trent offers undergraduate programs in the full range of traditional natural and physical sciences, and gives you hands-on experience with scientific instrumentation, equipment, and computing.
+The Sciences at Trent offer undergraduate programs in the full range of traditional natural and physical sciences, and give you hands-on experience with scientific instrumentation, equipment and computing.
 Programs you can take include Biomedical Science, Chemistry, Forensic Science, Computing and Information Systems, and Psychology.

-The Social Sciences at Trent provides an engaging and experiential approach to the study of human societies and organizations, in addition to contemporary social and political issues.
-Programs you can take include Anthropology, Business Administration, Economics, Indigenous Studies, International Development Studies, Political Studies, and Sociology.
+The Social Sciences at Trent provide an engaging and experiential approach to the study of human societies and organizations, in addition to contemporary social and political issues.
+Programs you can take include Anthropology, Business Administration, Economics, Indigenous Studies, International Development Studies, Political Studies and Sociology.

-Trent’s School of Education and Professional Learning offers you an academically rich environment in which to teach and learn through its Indigenous Bachelor of Education program (new for 2016), Consecutive BEd Program, the Teacher Education Stream, the Emphasis in Teacher Education Program, Professional Learning opportunities for in-service teachers, and its Masters in Educational Studies Program.
+Trent’s School of Education and Professional Learning offers you an academically rich environment in which to teach and learn through its Indigenous Bachelor of Education program, Consecutive BEd Program, the Teacher Education Stream, the Emphasis in Teacher Education Program, Professional Learning opportunities for in-service teachers and its Master’s in Educational Studies Program.

 Be sure to check out all of Trent’s academic programs.

 Trent offers a variety of services to help you succeed and achieve your goals at university.
-Below is a list of some of the academic services you can access at Trent.
+This section lists some of the academic services you can access at Trent.

 First Peoples House of Learning

-The First Peoples House of Learning provides support services and admissions assistance for students throughout their time at Trent, including tutoring to Indigenous students and those taking Indigenous Studies courses.
+The First Peoples House of Learning provides support services and admission assistance for students throughout their time at Trent, including tutoring for Indigenous students and those taking Indigenous Studies courses.

 Academic Skills Centre